ArhanChaudhary/qter/README.md

 PROJECT STATUS: almost MVP; many features incomplete

 Qter is a human-friendly Rubik's cube computer.
 This means you can compile a computer program and then act as a computer processor by physically turning a Rubik's cube to affect its computation, even if you have no knowledge of how computers work.
-Following is an example executable program that accepts user input and computes corresponding Fibonacci number iteratively, written in our custom Rubik's cube file format named Q:
+Following is an example executable program that accepts an index as user input and computes corresponding Fibonacci number.
+It is written in our custom Rubik's cube file format named Q, the syntax of which will be explained later:

 `fib.q`
 <!-- some alternatives: clarity cl el janet lfe lean nlogo opa pact promela scilab -->